Research Experience for Undergraduates

 Application Information

-- an online application, which requires 2 letters of references (advice on getting strong reference letters),
+- an online application, which requires at least one letter of reference (two letters is strongly recommended) (advice on getting strong reference letters),

-- and an official or unofficial transcript uploaded to the application.
+- and an official or unofficial transcript from the most recent semester.

 This website (Pathways to Science) has resources with helpful information on preparing applications to summer research programs.